Vanderhoof/PyDBML/docs/creating_schema.md

 ```

-We can generate SQL for the schema in a similar way, by calling the `sql` property:
+We can generate SQL for the schema similarly, by calling the `sql` property:

 ```python
 >>> print(db.sql)